blepping/comfyui_jankhidiffusion/README.md

 * Not all aspect ratios work with the MSW-MSA attention node.
 It may be the same with the original implementation?
 Try to use resolutions that are multiples of 64 or 128.
-* The RAUNet component does not work properly with ControlNet while the scaling effect is active.
+* The RAUNet component may not work properly with ControlNet while the scaling effect is active.
 * The MSW-MSA attention node doesn't seem to help performance with SDXL much.
 * ComfyUI doesn't have built-in support for patching the Upscale/Downscale model blocks and in fact doesn't pass information like the timestep to them.
 I had to monkeypatch some of ComfyUI's guts.
 This means if Comfy changes